Best Weighted Blankets for Hot Sleepers

 While the blanket itself doesn’t come with a cover, you can buy a linen duvet from Baloo separately and attach to the blanket with 6 tie hooks.
 However, given that the blanket is machine-washable on its own, it may be easier to care for on its own – without a protective cover.

-Baloo weighted blanket is a lovely option not only for hot sleepers but for those looking to keep a clean, pleasant, peaceful look in the bedroom or living room.
+Baloo blanket is a lovely option not only for hot sleepers but for those looking to keep a clean, pleasant, peaceful look in the bedroom or living room.
 It’s easy to care for, stays evenly spread, and keeps you cool through the night.

 Luxome 100% Bamboo Cooling Weighted Blanket